 This capsule wardrobe was created for the woman who wants to look modern but not a fashion victim, wants comfort but also a polished style.
 I kept the color palette very simple – black, grays, and pops of cool jewel tones.
 This way your wardrobe stays in style for many years; no having to update each season with the new hues.
 Minimal prints – some stripes and blocks of color, with interest in the accessories – scarves, shoes, and jewelry.
 Between the paragraphs below are widgets that have links to similar pieces currently available online; there are regular, plus, and occasionally petite and tall sizes available.
 Click the arrows to activate the carousel to see all the options; hover over the graphics to see prices.

-Speaking of accessories, you’re likely in a better situation financially than you were at 25 so shop with care, looking for quality, and occasionally considering a higher-end brand for longevity of quality but also style.
+Speaking of accessories, you’re likely in a better situation financially than you were at 25 so shop with care, looking for quality, and occasionally considering a higher-end brand for longevity of quality but also style for your capsule wardrobe.
 While a pashmina is always a smart choice (loop around the throat or wear as a shawl or even use as a blanket on a plane flight), lighter-weight scarves of silk and fine linen will have less bulk at your neck and bust.
-I specifically chose two designer scarves (Alexander McQueen’s famous skull scarf and a leopard from Saint Laurent) because such details, if in your budget, show you’re aware of trends, care about style, and shop with purpose.
+I specifically chose some designer scarves because such details, if in your budget, show you’re aware of trends, care about style, and shop with purpose.
 If you cannot afford, don't choose a cheaper copy – it's better to choose something completely different than try to fool people into thinking you have the real thing.

 Shop Bold Silver Jewelry and Leather Bags: